Property delegation

 }

-Let's analyze it step by step.
-When you get a property value, you are calling its getter.
-Property delegation delegates this getter to the getValue
+Let's analyze this step by step.
+When you get a property value, you call this property's getter; property delegation delegates this getter to the getValue

 function.
-When you set a property value, you are calling its setter.
-Property delegation delegates this setter to the setValue
+When you set a property value, you are calling this property's setter; property delegation delegates this setter to the setValue

 function.
-This way, each delegate fully controls property behavior.
+This way, each delegate fully controls this property’s behavior.

 Other getValue